 All the artists here are vetted to be Lower Mainland residents, and are chosen for superior landscape, photography, and portrait skills.

-Look for them beautifying the park with their easels in spring and summer near the Bloedel Conservatory.
+In spring in Vancouver that’s when they start beautifying the park with their easels, near the Bloedel Conservatory.

 Canada’s first civic arboretum started off very local in scope, an ideal spot for local timber species blocks featuring subalpine spruce and Douglas fir.